The Bluebook: Short Guide on Bluebook Citation

 The Bluebook is an American set of legal citation guidelines and rules regarding referencing official documents.
 Both law students and professionals use it in court proceedings, police reports, and official government documents.
 Additionally, this method applies to the citation of news coverage regarding governmental occurrences.
-Take a look at this guide from professional essay writing service EssayPro to learn all about Bluebook citation, and it’s usage.
+Take a look at this guide from legal writing services EssayPro to learn all about Bluebook citation, and its usage.